cocos/cocos-docs/en/getting-started/first-game/index.md

             }
         }

+        // Generate tracks based on runway
         for (let j = 0; j < this._road.length; j++) {
             let block: Node = this.spawnBlockByType(this._road[j]);
-            if (block) {
+            // Determine if a road was generated, as spawnBlockByType may return a pit (with a value of null) if (block) {
                 this.node.addChild(block);
                 block.setPosition(j, -1.5, 0);